Srakai/hash-pax/README.md

 Battery Check: Know when to recharge or rage quit.
 Real-time Notifications: Because why not get play-by-play updates from your vape?
 Pax App? 😂
 Yeah, about that...
 Pax app’s MIA on the App Store.
 We don’t know, maybe it’s off-grid.
-Meanwhile, Hashish is here to fill the void, with a CLI interface cooler than an app store reject.
+Meanwhile, Hash Pax is here to fill the void, with a CLI interface cooler than an app store reject.

 ### 🙌 Shout-out
 Big props to Tristan Seifert for reverse-engineering the Pax protocol.
 Without him, this would just be a vaporous idea.